dehesa/package-conbini/README.md

     }
     ```

--   `result` subscribes to the receiving publisher and executes the provided closure when a single value followed by a successful completion is received.
-    In case of failure, the handler is executed with such failure.

-    ```swift
-    let cancellable = serverRequest.result { (result) in
-        switch result {
-        case .success(let value): ...
-        case .failure(let error): ...
-        }
-    }
-    ```
+    This operator optionally lets you control backpressure with its `maxDemand` parameter.
+The parameter behaves like `flatMap`'s, which specifies the maximum demand requested to the upstream at any given time.

 -   `asyncMap` transforms elements received from upstream (similar to `map`), but the result is returned in a promise instead of using the `return` statement (similar to `Future`).
-    Useful when asynchronous operations must be performed sequentially on a value.
+    <br>Useful when asynchronous operations must be performed sequentially on a value.

     ```swift
     let publisher = [1, 2].publisher.asyncMap { (value, promise) in